CERT-Polska/phobos-cuda-decryptor-poc/README.md

 ## What is this

-This is a proof of script to brute-force the encryption key used in Phobos ransomware.
-More information is available in the [article](https://cert.pl/en/posts/2023/02/breaking-phobos/) that describes our thought process behind it.
+This is a proof of script to brute-force the encryption key used in Phobos ransomware. **Please keep in mind this has never been successfully used in real life scenario so far.** More information is available in the [article](https://cert.pl/en/posts/2023/02/breaking-phobos/) that describes our thought process behind it.

 ---